 If the Conservatives are the main beneficiaries of the new political climate, the Liberal Democrats have been equally quick to position themselves as leaders of the Remain camp.
-After the debacle of the 2015 election, Tim Farron’s party has been galvanized by the task of preventing a hard Brexit and standing up for the 48%.
+Since the debacle of the 2015 election, the party has been galvanized by the task of preventing a hard Brexit and standing up for the 48%.
 Party membership has doubled since the referendum to more than 100,000, and Sarah Olney’s victory in the Richmond Park by-election in December showed the potential for regaining ground in Remain-voting constituencies.
 This is not surprising.
 Ever since the early 1960s, British liberalism has been been intimately shaped by the growth and transformation of the middle class, both at a material level (through the growth of higher education and public-sector employment) and through the rise of ‘post-materialist’ issues such as Europe, civil liberties and the environment.
-These forces have cemented the progressive middle class - younger voters, university graduates and salaried professionals – as the Liberal Democrats’ ‘core vote’.
-Indeed, if the party had not trashed its brand with students and public-sector workers during the coalition years, Farron could have hoped for much larger gains with this group.
+These forces have cemented the progressive middle class – younger voters, university graduates and salaried professionals – as the Liberal Democrats’ ‘core vote’.
+Indeed, if the party had not trashed its brand with students and public-sector workers during the coalition years, it could have hoped for much larger gains with this group.

 Yet there has always been another side to British Liberalism, too – a Liberalism much more attuned to the attitudes and interests of the ‘left behind’.
 If the party’s sociological heartland is middle-class and cosmopolitan, its geographical heartland lies in the windswept constituencies of the Celtic fringe.
 It was here that Nonconformist farmers and shopkeepers stuck with the party through the 1940s and 50s, and that the party found it easiest to turn votes into seats during the 1970s and 80s.
-Jo Grimond spent most of the 1959 campaign holed up in his Orkney and Shetland constituency; fifteen years later, Jeremy Thorpe had a fibre-optic cable installed so that he could address press conferences at the National Liberal Club from his home in Barnstaple.
+Jo Grimond spent most of the 1959 campaign holed up in his Orkney and Shetland constituency; fifteen years later, Jeremy Thorpe had a cable installed so that he could address press conferences at the National Liberal Club from his seat in Barnstaple.
 From the 1970s onwards, ‘community politics’ campaigners also established the party as the main challengers to Labour in a string of northern towns and cities hit hard by deindustrialization.
 By 2010, the Liberal Democrats ran the council in Liverpool, Sheffield and Hull and had MPs in Bradford, Burnley and Redcar.

 Progressive and internationalist values have never been the preserve of the affluent, and dyed-in-the-wool liberals can be found in the most unlikely places.
 Even so, winning seats under First Past the Post has forced the party to reach well beyond the cosmopolitan middle class which makes up most of its activist base.
 In 2010, 59% of Liberal Democrat voters were non-graduates and almost half had household incomes below £25,000 (a figure broadly in line with the electorate at large).
 21% opposed EU membership (down from a peak of 31% in 1997), 27% believed immigrants increased crime rates, and 38% believed the death penalty was sometimes justified.
 Chris Hanretty’s estimates suggest that 26 of the 57 constituencies which the Liberal Democrats won in 2010 – voted Leave in the 2016 referendum.